 Employees are encouraged to use the One Card to book their airfare and all of their travel expenses.
 If a One Card is not used, additional proof of travel is required.
 Please note that airfare purchased with personal funds will not be reimbursed until travel is completed and the employee has returned from the trip.
 When requesting reimbursement, the employee must provide an original passenger receipt or original boarding pass from the airline as proof of travel.
-If original boarding passes are not available, we can accept an airfare itinerary showing dates of travel with proof of purchase (i.e. indication of credit card used and last four digits of credit card) AND a hotel folio/final bill to satisfy proof of travel dates.
+If original boarding passes are not available, we can accept an airfare itinerary showing dates of travel with proof of purchase (i.e. indication of credit card) AND a hotel folio/final bill to satisfy proof of travel dates.